bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

 #### Keypairs

 You'll notice the keys are returned.
 Now, we don't want the private key to be shared unless it's being requested for the logged in user.
-For simplicy, we'll just hide them both and create a new endpoint.
+For simplicity, we'll just hide them both and create a new endpoint.
 You could conditionally hide the private key for some users, and if you know how to, or want to later, go ahead.
 The rest of the code in this workshop assumed the new endpoints though.

 Edit `app/User.php`, and add `private_key` and `public_key` to the `$hidden` array.